 The kitchen is the heart of any home.
 It’s a room that everyone uses, the place where the family gathers, and one of the most functional rooms in any home.
 Building a functional timber frame kitchen is one of the most important parts of the construction process and one that requires a lot of planning and thought to get right.

-However, before you can think about adding appliances, sinks, table, chairs, or even stocking the pantry with food, you have to figure out how to design the space to best serve you and your family.
+However, before you can think about adding appliances, sinks, table, chairs, or even a coffee maker, you have to figure out how to design the space to best serve you and your family.
 While there are a lot of decisions to be made, they all start with a few basic parts of the kitchen.
 Here are four of the main things to consider when designing your timber frame kitchen.

 1. Shape and Size